Fair Allocation of Vaccines, Ventilators and Antiviral Treatments: Leaving No Ethical Value Behind in Health Care Rationing: A General Theory of Reserve Systems

 \begin{proposition} Fix two distinct categories $c,c' \in \calc$ and a pair of orders of precedence $\triangleright,\triangleright' \in \Delta$ such that: \begin{itemize} \item $c' \; \triangleright \; c$, \item $c \; \triangleright' \; c'$, and \item for any $\hat{c} \in \calc$ and $c^* \in \calc\setminus \{c, c'\}$

 \end{itemize} That is, $\triangleright'$ is obtained from $\triangleright$ by only changing the order of $c$ with its immediate predecessor $c'$.
 Then,

 \end{proposition}

 Recall that the maximum equilibrium cutoff for a category is indicative of how selective the category is.
 Therefore, the earlier a category is processed under a sequential reserve matching the more selective it becomes by Proposition \ref{prop:seq-reserve-comp-stat-cutoffs}.
-This result is intuitive because the earlier a category is processed, the larger is the set of patients who compete for these units in a setwise inclusion sense.
+This result is intuitive because the earlier a category is processed, the larger is the set of patients who compete for these units in a set-wise inclusion sense.

-\section{Reserve Systems under a Baseline Priority Order}
+\subsection{Reserve Systems under a Baseline Priority Order}

 In many real-life applications of reserve systems, there is a baseline priority order $\pi$ of individuals.
 Starting with \citet{hafalir2013}, the earlier market design literature on reserve systems exclusively considered this environment.
 This priority order may depend on scores in a standardized exam, a random lottery, or arrival time of application.
-In our main application of pandemic resource allocation, it may depend on SOFA scores described in Section \ref{subsec-pointvsreserve}.
+For ventilator, ICU, antiviral or monoclonal antibody allocation, it may depend on SOFA scores described in Section \ref{sec:priority}.
 This baseline priority order is used to construct the priority order for each of the reserve categories, although each category except one gives preferential treatment to a specific subset of individuals.
 For example, in our main application these could be essential personnel or persons from disadvantaged communities.
 In this section, we focus on this subclass of reserve systems and present an analysis of reserve matching on this class.
 In contrast to Section \ref{sec:model} where our analysis is more general than earlier literature and contributions are more conceptual than technical, analysis in this section represents our deeper technical contributions in relation to earlier literature.

 To formulate this subclass of reserve systems, we designate a \textbf{beneficiary group} $I_c \subseteq I$ for each category $c \in \calc$.
 It is assumed that all patients in its beneficiary group are eligible for a category.
 That is, for any $c \in \calc$ and $i\in I_c$,